august-andersen/ankibot/README.md

 # ankibot

-Turn any folder of multimedia materials into an importable .apkg file.
+Turn any folder of multimedia materials into an importable .apkg file through a multistage AI orchestration workflow.

 ## Installation